Mood Swings & Irritability

 Why it happens

 Oestrogen directly influences serotonin and dopamine — the "feel-good" neurotransmitters.
-As oestrogen fluctuates unpredictably during perimenopause, so do your brain chemistry and emotional regulation.
-Progesterone, which has a calming effect, also declines, reducing your natural buffer against stress.
+As oestrogen fluctuates unpredictably during perimenopause, so does your brain chemistry and emotional regulation.
+Progesterone, which has a calming, anti-anxiety effect, also declines — removing a key buffer against stress.

 What can help